Hurting in Windsor: How a viral police pepper-spray incident has illuminated racial tensions in a small Virginia town

-To Williams, 75, who is Black and grew up in the surrounding Isle of Wight County being taught to say “yes, sir” and “no, sir” to all White men, it was a shockingly public example of what he once viewed as just “the way it is” down in that part of the old Confederate state’s Southside.
+To Williams, 75, who is Black and grew up in the surrounding Isle of Wight County being taught to say “yes, sir” and “no, sir” to all White men, it was a shockingly public example of what he once viewed as just “the way it is” in that part of the old Confederate state’s Southside.

 A Black Army officer held at gunpoint during a traffic stop was afraid to get out of his car.
 ‘You should be,’ police said.